South Park Ranger District

 • Trees removed must come from the South Park Ranger District.

-• PROHIBITED AREAS: Bristlecone Pine Scenic Area, Jefferson Lake Recreation Area, Eleven Mile Canyon, Campgrounds, Picnic Areas, Lost Creek Wilderness, and Buffalo Peaks Wilderness.
+• Prohibited areas include: Bristlecone Pine Scenic Area, Jefferson Lake Recreation Area, Eleven Mile Canyon, Campgrounds, Picnic Areas, Lost Creek Wilderness, and Buffalo Peaks Wilderness.

-Prescribed Fire on the South Park Ranger District
+Prescribed (RX) Fire on the South Park Ranger District:

 The South Park Ranger District regularly post Tweets about our prescribed fires.
 Follow us on Twitter: @PSICC_NF for updates.